markomanninen/draversal/README.md

 # draversal
 A package for depth-first traversal of Python dictionaries with uniform child fields, supporting both forward and backward navigation.

+## MCP server

+This repository includes an MCP server that exposes draversal utilities as tools.
+Persistence defaults to a directory store at `~/.draversal/trees/` (one JSON file per tree), falling back to the legacy `~/.draversal/trees.json` if it already exists.
+Override with `DRAVERSAL_MCP_STORE_PATH` to point at either a file or a directory.
+See `docs/mcp_server.md` for usage and tool descriptions.

 ---